jrsmith3/jrsmith3.github.io/content/DRAFT.md

 Testing strategy
 ----------------
 The typical strategy to test a calculator method has the following components.
 First, the uncertainty of the algorithm implemented by the calculator method is analyzed using uncertainty propagation theory.
 This analysis will appear in the docstring of the unit test which performs the numerical of that calculator method.
 Code will be written that generates easily checked-by-humans data.
 This code is used to generate the standard set of data for the calculator method.
 The standard set of data is generated over a range of input values which are reasonable (i.e. temperature will never approach 1e9K in a semiconductor simulation).
 The numerical accuracy unit test for the calculator method under test will compare the output of the calculator method to the (verified) output of the standard data.
 Each calculator method will usually only have one numerical accuracy unit test.

-Title: Testing values returned by functions
-Date: 2016-03-25

-I have encountered the following issue a number of times in a number of different contexts, and I need to address it.
-The issue is: testing the output values of functions in a program.
-I frequently (exclusively?) write programs that calculate and return a value.
-The approach to testing such functionality is simple: use standard data.

-The goal of this essay is to understand the parts of this testing workflow so that I can understand how to organize my test code.